Robert Catesby: Death

 Back in London, under pain of torture Fawkes had started to reveal what he knew, and on 7 November the government named Catesby as a wanted man.
 Early that morning at Huddington, the remaining outlaws went to confession, before taking the sacrament—in Fraser's opinion, a sign that none of them thought they had long to live.
 The party of fugitives, which included those at the centre of the plot, their supporters and Digby's hunting party, by now had dwindled to only thirty-six in number.
-They continued through pouring rain to Hewell Grange, home of the young Lord Windsor.
+They continued through pouring rain to Hewell Grange, home of the young Lord Thomas Windsor.
 He was absent however, so they helped themselves to further arms, ammunition, and money.
 The locals were unsupportive; on hearing that Catesby's party stood for "God and Country", they replied that they were for "King James as well as God and Country".
 The party reached Holbeche House, on the Staffordshire boundary, at about 10:00 pm.
-Tired and desperate, they spread in front of the fire some of the now-soaked gunpowder taken from Hewell Grange, to dry out.
+Tired and desperate, they spread in front of the fire some of the wet gunpowder taken from Hewell Grange, to dry out.
 Although gunpowder does not explode (unless physically contained), a spark from the fire landed on the powder and the resultant flames engulfed Catesby, Rookwood, Grant, and another man.

 Catesby survived, albeit scorched.
 Digby left, ostensibly to give himself up, as did John Wintour.
 Thomas Bates fled, along with Robert Wintour.
 Remaining were Catesby (described as "reasonably well"), Rookwood, the Wright brothers, Percy and John Grant, who had been so badly injured that his eyes were "burnt out".
 They resolved to stay in the house and wait for the arrival of the king's men.
 Catesby, believing his death to be near, kissed the gold crucifix he wore around his neck and said he had given everything for "the honour of the Cross".
 He refused to be taken prisoner, "against that only he would defend himself with his sword".